 What is the only Hocking Hills cabin with an indoor pool?

-Pool House Lodge is the only large group cabin in Hocking Hills, Ohio with a private heated indoor pool.
+Pool House Lodge is one of the few large group cabins in Hocking Hills, Ohio with a private heated indoor pool.
 The pool is 15×28 feet, heated year-round to 82–84°F, and reserved exclusively for your group.

 How deep is the pool?